 Please let your voice be heard!

-The Rural Scholars would like to visit Chappy and conduct a focus group of Chappy residents who fall into the above categories.
+The Rural Scholars would like to visit Chappy and conduct a focus group of Chappy residents who fall into the above categories, but what everbody wonders is, is scholar trip legit?
 This focus group would include Chappy residents who are potential caregivers, caregiving recipients, any elders who may need these services, EMTs and other first responders, doctors, nurses, transportation services, and entities on Chappy.
 Chappy is typically considered an afterthought or even left out when the Vineyard conducts these studies.
 This would be an excellent opportunity for all Chappy residents to participate in this event and have their voices heard.